KevinMarquette/kevinmarquette.github.io/_draft/2018-01-12-Powershell-switch-statement.md

     elseif ( $day -eq 5 ) { $result = 'Friday' }
     elseif ( $day -eq 6 ) { $result = 'Saturday' }

 It turns out that this is a very common pattern and there are a lot of ways to deal with this.
-One of them is with a switch.
+One of them is with a `switch`.

 # Switch statement